 DiaCarta offers a range of customizable testing services using XNA technology

 We are committed to providing companion diagnostics development services customized for your needs.
-In addition, we offer unique project management services to ensure your project is completed in a timely manner and ready for regulatory submission.
+In addition, we offer unique project management services to ensure your project is completed in a timely manner and is ready for regulatory submission.

 We provide customized molecular tests on FFPE samples, liquid biopsy samples such as blood, and challenging small biopsies and cytology samples (fine needle aspirates, effusions, and CSF).